Adalab/modulo-2-evaluacion-final-Ameliach9/README.md

 ## Thank You!

 I appreciate you checking out my Github repository.
 I hope you enjoyed this project.
-Any feedback will be highly appreciated as I'm learning how to code.
+Any feedback will be highly appreciated as I'm a coding student.